 One of the great things about the guitar is that unlike saxophones, trumpets, flutes and the human voice for example, we can play more than one note at the same time.

-The scale below is built by playing the C major scale, but with a note that is 3 notes above it (from the same scale!) at the same time.
+The scale below is built by playing the C major scale, but with a note that is 3 notes above it at the same time.